TheRealFREDP3D/George_Was_Right/README.md

 Like a lot of people during the pandemic, I was stuck at home with too much time on my hands.
 That’s when I decided to finally dive back into coding.
 I had just finished reading '1984' and taught, “Why not make something in George Orwell’s world?”
 My first idea was to make a small game.
 I wasn't really serious about this project until I discovered LLMs, Ollama and CrewAI.
 My project idea took a hard left turn.
 It was definitely a stretch for my skills at the time, but I love a good challenge.
 It forced me to read, learn, and experiment.
 Plus, who doesn’t like an excuse to Google stuff?

 What started as a “just for fun” hobby has turned into something more.
-I’m working on it in my spare time because, well, it’s fun and satisfying.
-At 40, I’ve finally found something I actually enjoy doing—and I’m starting to think it might be time for a career change.
-During daytime, I work at a private yacht club doing maintenance, building, and fixing things, mainly around the property and boats.
-No computers in sight, which is actually a bit wild when I think about it now.
-But here I am, trying to figure out Python while also being a handyman.
+I’m working on it in my spare time because, as much as I find it’s fun and satisfying, it doesn't pay the bills.

-So, I’m cooking up an "exit plan" from the yacht life and trying to carve out some time to dive deeper into tech.
-Wish me luck!
+---

-This is the second iteration of George-was-Right.
+This consist of the second iteration of George-was-Right.
 The original version became unmanageable due to accumulating changes and a lack of version control.
 Starting fresh enabled a focus on better coding practices, structured development, and Git-based version control.

 I hope you find this project interesting.